9 Top-Rated Attractions in Voyageurs National Park, MN

 1. Kettle Falls

 Kettle Falls is a result of water from Namakan Lake descending into Rainy Lake.
-The original falls are long gone, and today a large dam is in their place, but the raging water rushing down the sluice-ways is still an impressive sight.
+The original falls are long gone, and today a large dam is in its place, but the raging water rushing down the sluice ways is still an impressive sight.

 One of the highlights of a visit here is the historic Kettle Falls Hotel, listed on the National Register of Historic Places.
-The hotel, built in the early 1900s, still operates, both as a hotel and restaurant, and maintains much of its old-time character.
-Rooms are also available for overnight guests.
+The hotel, built in the early 1900s, still operates, both as a hotel and restaurant and maintains much of its old-time character including sloped floors.
+It's from this unique quirk that the hotel got its nickname the "Tiltin' Hilton."
+To truly soak up the frontier atmosphere, stay overnight; basic rooms are available.

 Boaters from the Rainy Lake side can arrive here from places like International Falls, Minnesota, or even begin in Canada at Fort Frances, Ontario.